ethorneloe/deploy-ps-modules-to-azure-storage/README.md

 # Requirements
 - An Azure subscription with a storage account and blob container configured.
 - An app registration or identity with write access to the blob container specified.
 - One or more Powershell script modules contained in a directory within your repo.
-Currently the action only supports modules that are defined as folders with .psm1 and .psd1 files, and the .psd1 file must have the `ModuleVersion = 'x.y.z'` key/value pair defined.
-The action will discover the folders that contain these files.
+The action will discover the module folders based on the root location you specify.
+Currently only script modules that are defined as folders with .psm1 and .psd1 files are supported, and the .psd1 must use valid module manifest format.
+More info on manifest files can be found [here])(https://learn.microsoft.com/en-us/powershell/scripting/developer/module/how-to-write-a-powershell-module-manifest?view=powershell-7.4).
-- Your GitHub workflow already contains the checkout and Azure login steps as shown in the example.
+- Your GitHub workflow already contains the `actions/checkout` and `azure/login` steps as shown in the example.
 - If you are using a private endpointed storage account then make sure you configure your workflow to specify an appropriate runner or runner group.

 # Inputs